Bratislava Wine

 Hotels in Bratislava

 If you are planning a trip to Bratislava, there are plenty of excellent places to stay.
-However, for the best experience, we strongly recommend staying in the Old Town.
+However, for easy access to wine bars, the Slovak National Collection of Wine, and transit connections to nearby wineries, we strongly recommend staying in the Old Town.
 The castle marker on the map below is the heart of the Old Town.
 We suggest staying as close to it as possible, depending on your budget and preferences.

 The below interactive map provides hotel and apartment options that can be filtered to meet your needs.
 Select your travel dates to get specific availability and prices.